kossiitkgp/Linux-Shell-Vim-Workshop-2021/installation_guide.md

 It should print the location of Vim binary, which should look something like this `/usr/bin/vim`

 - ## On Windows
   - Follow the same instructions as above but on a WSL terminal depending on the Linux distribution.
+(Ubuntu Distro is prefered.
+Follow Debain based Linux installation instructions)